Rise and Shine (Aswad album)

 Rise and Shine is a studio album by British reggae band Aswad, released in 1994 through Bubblin' Records.
 The album peaked at number 38 on the UK Albums Chart and at number 69 on the Dutch Album Top 100.

 Singles

 The album spawned two singles: "Shine" and "Warrior Charge", both made it to the UK Singles Chart at No. 5 and No. 33 respectively.
 Its lead single, "Shine", became the group's second biggest hit after their version of "Don't Turn Around".

 Critical reception

 Andy Gill of The Independent called Rise and Shine "a return to the group's traditional strengths after the ill-judged attempt at dancehall crossover that was Too Wicked".
-He also declared that "The overall theme of Rise and Shine is of uplift and perseverance, the classic roots-reggae consciousness recipe applied here to less positive times."
+He also declared that "the overall theme of Rise and Shine is of uplift and perseverance, the classic roots-reggae consciousness recipe applied here to less positive times."

-The album was Grammy nominated for Best Reggae Album at the 37th Annual Grammy Awards.
+The album was nominated for Best Reggae Album at the 37th Annual Grammy Awards.